fintrack-project/.github/README.md

 ## Setup Instructions

-1. **Enable GitHub Actions**: Go to your repository Settings > Actions > General and enable Actions
+1. **Enable GitHub Actions**: Go to each repository Settings > Actions > General and enable Actions

-2. **Configure Secrets**: Go to Settings > Secrets and variables > Actions and add the required secrets
+2. **Configure Secrets**: Go to `financial-tracker-infra` Settings > Secrets and variables > Actions and add the required AWS secrets

+3. **Create Pull Requests**: Each repository has a `178-cicd-pipeline` branch with the workflows ready for PR

-3. **Push to Trigger**: Push to any branch to trigger the test workflows, or push to main to trigger deployment
+4. **Push to Trigger**: Push to any branch to trigger the test workflows, or push to main to trigger deployment

 ## Coverage Thresholds